 Many attacks are based on the manipulation of data in transmission.
 Manipulation in the context of a control system could include the change of measurement values communicated from a sensing device to a receiver, or the alteration of command parameters sent from a control application to an actuating device.

-The Message Integrity Code (MIC) is defined in oneM2M TS-0003 [b-Y.oneM2M TS-0003] to provide integrity protection for the exchange of messages across reference points.
+The Message Integrity Code (MIC) is defined in oneM2M TS-0003 [b-oneM2M TS-0003] to provide integrity protection for the exchange of messages across reference points.
 Such cryptographic mechanisms shall be provided to protect the integrity of data in transmission for the industrial domain.